Butternut squash gives this warm and spicy vegetarian chili sweet fall flavours. A healthy vegan slow-cooker recipe for busy days.

 - If you don’t have butternut squash you can substitute sweet potatoes

 - I used about half a medium sized squash for this recipe.
 I peeled and chopped the other half and tossed it into the freezer.
-Butternut freezes well and will keep for several months.
+Butternut squash freezes well and will keep for several months.
 Ready for your next recipe without the hassle of chopping and peeling.
+Save it for later and make this couscouse dish.

 - I’m a big fan of black beans, but you could use any combination of beans you like.
 Switch out either bean for red kidney or pinto.